Kayak Buying Guide from EZ Dock

 The type of environment isn’t the only factor you should consider when deciding on which kayak to purchase.
 How you plan to use your kayak is just as important.
 One of the perks of owning a kayak is that you can take it with you almost anywhere and explore countless lakes, rivers, streams and seas.
 Try to envision your ideal kayaking excursion.
 Will you be relaxing or fishing?
 Do you plan on paddling great distances or racing others?

-- Dryness and Warmth: Because your entire body is outside of a sit-on-top kayak, you risk getting wet.
+- Dryness, warmth and sun protection: Because your entire body is outside of a sit-on-top kayak, you risk getting wet.
 While this may be tolerable in warmer climates, those who want to kayak in colder climates or throughout the changing seasons may not want to increase their chances of getting wet.
-Sit-in kayaks keep the lower half of your body beneath the deck which can limit how wet you may get.
+Sit-in kayaks keep the lower half of your body beneath the deck which can limit how wet you may get or how much sun exposure you get.
 The cockpit also keeps you warm by not only shielding you from water but also from wind, rain and snow.

 What types of kayaks are best for beginners?
 In the debate of sit-in kayaks versus sit-on-top kayaks, we recommend trying a sit-on-top for your first kayak.
 Sit-on-tops are generally more user-friendly than sit-ins.
 This kayak is easier to get into and out of, which is very helpful in emergency situations.
 You can exit a sit-on-top easily without needing to learn how to make a wet-exit required for sit-in kayaks.

-Now that we’ve covered the two basic types of kayaks, let’s look more closely at six common sub-categories.
+Now that we’ve covered the two different styles of kayaks, let’s look more closely at six common types of kayaks and their uses.

 These sit-in kayaks have a larger opening that makes it slightly easier to enter and exit compared to the compact seating of a touring kayak.
 Short in length, most recreational kayaks reach a maximum of 10 feet long.
-They aren’t built for speed, however, they do provide the stability needed for a leisurely trip and are ideal for short trips through calm waters.
+They aren’t built for speed, but they do provide the stability needed for a leisurely trip and are ideal for short trips through calm waters, including:

 A recreational kayak is an excellent sit-in kayak for beginners.
 Its open cockpit doesn’t feel confining, and many can also fit a small child inside with the adult.
 Though they don’t track as well as a touring kayak, they are easy for a novice kayaker to maneuver.
 If you prefer a sit-in kayak to a sit-on-top kayak, we suggest choosing a recreational kayak that is accommodating for kayakers of all ages and skill levels.